jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - User Interface
-    * Asset loader/cache.
-    * Update views use a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
+    * Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
-    * UI elements need to receive pygame events, and respond back to a controller with messages/events when something significant was clicked.
     - If resolution changes are allowed, allow preservation of aspect ratio and/or auto scaling.
     - Correct aspect ratio when world completely zoomed out.